eastgenomics/eggd_conductor/README.md

 ### Structuring the output_dirs dictionary

 This defines the output directory structure for the executables outputs.
-For workflows, each stage should have the `stage-id: /path_to_output/` defined.
+For workflows, each stage should have the `stage-id: /path_to_output/` defined, otherwise the output will all go to the root of the project.
 These may either be hardcoded strings, or optionally use either or both of the following 2 placefolders to subsitute:

-- `OUT-FOLDER`: will be named with `/output/` and the `"name"` field for the executable
+- `OUT-FOLDER`: will be named with the `"name"` field for the executable
-- 'APP-NAME': will use the name for the given stage / app id from a `dx describe` call
+- `APP-NAME`: will use the name for the given stage / app id from a `dx describe` call

 - For workflows: